-This indicates the percentage of residents who received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This indicates the percent of residents who were administered the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

 In Granite Rehabilitation and Wellness, 14.9% Percentage of Patients

-This tells you the percentage of residents that needed increased assistance with activities of daily living over time.
+Measures the percentage of long-term residents who required increased assistance with activities of daily living over time.
 Activities of daily living include activities such as dressing and using the bathroom.

 Ability to Keep Residents Mobile

 In Granite Rehabilitation and Wellness, 17.03% Percentage of Residents

 In Granite Rehabilitation and Wellness, 0.01 Hospitalizations per 1,000 resident days

 Short-term Care: Rehospitalizations

 In Granite Rehabilitation and Wellness, 17.03 Percentage of Residents Rehospitalized

 This indicates the number of times residents are rehospitalized per 1,000 days of short-term patient care.